sys-bio/tellurium/docs/antimony.rst

      A--G3
    end

-The module 'long' will have two strands: ``P3–A.P1–A.RBS1–A.G1`` and ``A.P2–A.RBS2–A.G2–G3``.
+The module ‘long’ will have two strands: ``"P3--A.P1--A.RBS1--A.G1"`` and ``"A.P2--A.RBS2--A.G2--G3"``.

-Submodule strands intended to be used in the middle of other strands should be defined with '--' both upstream and downstream of the strand in question:
+Submodule strands intended to be used in the middle of other strands should be defined with ‘–’ both upstream and downstream of the strand in
+question:

 ::